Search by Keyword

 American Releases

-November 25th, 1968, was the date of the American release for the group's double-album entitled “The Beatles,” affectionately known as the “White Album.”
-First time listeners of this album were undoubtedly surprised upon hearing a slower version of the hit single “Revolution” as the opening track of side four of this LP, initial US pressings listing the song as "Revolution No. 1" on the label.
+November 25th, 1968, was the date of the American release for their album entitled “The Beatles,” most commonly known as the “White Album.”
+Most first time listeners of this album were likely surprised to hear a slower version of the hit single “Revolution” as the opening track of side four of this LP, initial US pressings listing the song as "Revolution No. 1" on the label.
 The album got its first compact disc release on August 24th, 1987, then as a 30th Anniversary limited edition release on November 23rd, 1998, and then as a remastered set on September 9th, 2009.
 It wasn't released individually as a mono vinyl album in the US until September 9th, 2014, while a vibrant new stereo vinyl release came out on November 9th, 2018 for its 50th Anniversary.

 Since the single version of “Revolution” understandably got the bulk of the attention, it appeared on various compilation albums throughout the years.
 “Revolution 1,” therefore, remained in relative obscurity as an interesting album track on the "White Album."